microsoft/tilecode/manual.md

 ![two ponds](pics/fishPonds.JPG)

+## The Player Can't Swim

-The player can't swim, so we'll encode a rule that ends the game if the player enters the water then the game is over.
-From the code screen, select the player sprite and move to the resting rule type, as shown below:
+In this game the player can't swim, so we'll create a rule that ends the game if the player enters the water From the code screen, select the player sprite and move to the resting rule type, as shown below:

 ![player resting](pics/restingPlayer.JPG)